oopsmonk/documentation/channels/1.2/references/message-types.md

 The `unwrap()` method uses the author's or subscriber's state to process a message and extract the message's content.
 ​
 For example, when a subscriber processes a `Keyload` message, the `unwrap_keyload()` method uses the subscriber's state to decrypt the session key.
 Then, the result of processing the `Keyload` message would be added to the subscriber's spongos state, which can be used to decrypt payloads in future `TaggedPacket` and `SignedPacket` messages.

+## Sequencing message

+Sequencing messages are created when `multi branching` is enabled and a `Keyload`, `SignedPacked` or `TaggedPacket` packet is made.
+Handling these packets using `unwrap_sequence` will result in a [message link](../guides/sending-links.md) pointing to the message containing the new `Publisher` payload